jocelynfriday/EPRResources/README.md

 <summary><b>Data classification</b></summary>
 <details>
 <summary><b><i>International Classification of Diseases, 10<sup>th</sup> revision (ICD-10)</i></b></summary><a name="sec-icd10"></a>
-  The International Classification of Disease (ICD) was originally a system to classify causes of death but has since expanded its scope to include non-fatal diseases, medical procedures, impairments, disabilities and handicaps \citep{whoicd2016}.
-The 10\textsuperscript{th} revision was adopted by the WHO in May 1990 and went into effect on 1 January 1993 \citep{WhoICD2022}.
-More formally, the International Statistical Classification of Diseases and Related Health Problems, 10<sup>th</sup> Revision (ICD-10) coding standard is a hierarchical standard provided by the WHO to enable systematic health recording and collection of statistics on disease in primary, secondary, tertiary care, and death certificates internationally and over time \citep{WhoICD2022}.
-The codes translate potentially complicated medical diagnoses and other health problems into a finite set of alphanumeric codes, permitting easy storage and analysis \citep{whoicd2016}.
+  The International Classification of Disease (ICD) was originally a system to classify causes of death but has since expanded its scope to include non-fatal diseases, medical procedures, impairments, disabilities and handicaps <a href="#whoicd2016">(World Health Organization 2016)</a>.
+The 10<sup>th</sup> revision was adopted by the WHO in May 1990 and went into effect on 1 January 1993 <a href="#WhoICD2022">(World Health Organization 2022<i>b</i>)</a>.
+More formally, the International Statistical Classification of Diseases and Related Health Problems, 10<sup>th</sup> Revision (ICD-10) coding standard is a hierarchical standard provided by the WHO to enable systematic health recording and collection of statistics on disease in primary, secondary, tertiary care, and death certificates internationally and over time <a href="#WhoICD2022">(World Health Organization 2022<i>b</i>)</a>.
+The codes translate potentially complicated medical diagnoses and other health problems into a finite set of alphanumeric codes, permitting easy storage and analysis <a href="#whoicd2016">(World Health Organization 2016)</a>.
 <br></br>
- Internationally, many countries have developed country-specific modifications to the WHO's version of the ICD-10 codes \citep{Jette2010}.
-Universally, codes are at least three characters long, and the maximum can vary \citep{whoicd2016, Jette2010}.
+ Internationally, many countries have developed country-specific modifications to the WHO's version of the ICD-10 codes <a href="#Jette2010">(Jetté et al. 2010)</a>.
+Universally, codes are at least three characters long, and the maximum can vary (<a href="#whoicd2016">World Health Organization 2016</a>, <a href="#Jette2010">Jetté et al. 2010</a>).
 Within the UK, ICD-10 codes range between 4 and 6 characters long.
-The first character is a letter, following international standards, and the second two characters are always numbers, then a period followed by an alphanumeric character \citep{generalICD}.
+The first character is a letter, following international standards, and the second two characters are always numbers, then a period followed by an alphanumeric character <a href="#generalICD">(NHS National Services Scotland nd<i>c</i>)</a>.
 In the case of a 3-character code, the UK fills in the fourth character with an 'x' \citep{NhsDigitalIcd2022}.
 If present, the sixth character is the dagger 'D' or asterisk 'A' indicator, though these can be present in the fifth position, where there are either modified 3-character or standard 4-character codes \citep{codeFormats}.
     <br></br>

 Useful links:
+* More on ICD-10 and formatting in Scotland: https://publichealthscotland.scot/services/national-data-catalogue/data-dictionary/search-the-data-dictionary/icd-10-general-information/?Search=I&ID=986&Title=ICD-10%20General%20Information
 * Classification browser ICD-10: https://icd.who.int/browse10/2016/en
 * Code list generation: https://www.opencodelists.org/